-Term of Study, Diploma Requirements, Leaves Period of study
+Term of Study, Diploma Requirements, Leaves

+Period of study

-ARTICLE 27 - (1) The normal term of study for 2-year associate degree programs is four semesters, while students must complete 8 semesters in 4-year undergraduate programs.
+ARTICLE 27 - (1) The normal period of study for 2-year associate degree programs is four semesters, while students must complete 8 semesters in 4-year undergraduate programs.
 Students meeting the conditions specified in Article 28 may graduate earlier.
 Students must complete 2-year associate degree programs within 4 years, (Amended statement: RG-13/3/2020-31067) 4-year undergraduate programs within 7 years, and 6-year undergraduate programs within 9 years, regardless of a valid excuse as per this Regulation and excluding the preparatory English school of one year, starting from the semester where their courses begin, and regardless of whether they are registered for each of the semesters.

-(2) Senior students are given two additional re-examination rights for their failed courses at the end of maximum term of study for graduation purposes.
+- Senior students are given two additional re-examination rights for their failed courses at the end of maximum term of study for graduation purposes.
 Students decreasing the number of their failed courses to five as a result of additional exams are given three additional semesters for five courses.
 In addition, students failing up to five courses with no additional exams are given four semesters.
-Students failing a single course are given an unlimited right for reexamination for their failed courses, with no eligibility to exercise their student rights.
+Students failing a single course are given an unlimited right for re-examination for their failed courses, with no eligibility to exercise their student rights.
 An unlimited re-examination right is granted to senior students who are on the verge of being exmatriculated for having failed to achieve the necessary CGPA in order to pass, although they have passed the courses necessary for graduation from their registered program.
 Attendance is not obligatory except for applied and practice courses among these courses, as well as the new ones.
 Students who do not participate in exams for three academic years consecutively or at intervals shall be deemed to have renounced their unlimited examination rights and these may not be exercised again.
 Students exercising their unlimited examination rights continue paying the exam fees determined by the Board of Trustees for each course.
-However, these students may not exercise student rights except for examination rights.

-(3) Additional exams are subject to fees which are determined by the Board of Trustees each year.
+However, these students may not exercise student rights except for examination rights. - (3) Additional exams are subject to fees which are determined by the Board of Trustees each year.

-Conditions of eligibility for associate and undergraduate degree diplomas ARTICLE 28 - (Amended: RG-13/3/2020-31067)
+Conditions for an Associate and an Undergraduate Diploma ARTICLE 28 - (Amended: RG-13/3/2020-31067)

-(1) Non-medical students are required to score at least (DD) in their program courses, and (S) for courses not added to their CGPA, and have a CGPA of 2.00 and above, to be eligible to receive an Associate or an Undergraduate Diploma.

-(2) The Medicine program requires students to score at least (CC) in their credit medical courses, and at least (DD) in the courses from other departments, as well as have a CGPA of 2.00 and above.

-(3) Students whose CGPA is 3.00-3.49 shall graduate as Honor Students, and students whose CGPA is 3.50-4.00 shall graduate as High Honor Students.

-(4) In order to be eligible for an associate or undergraduate degree diploma/ graduation, students must complete a minimum of 60 credits at the University.

-(5) In order to be eligible to graduation and issuance of a diploma or a certificate of graduation, students must have no liability to the University including tuition fees.
+- (1) Non-medical students are required to score at least (DD) in their program courses, and (S) for courses not added to their CGPA, and have a CGPA of 2.00 and above, to be eligible to receive an Associate or an Undergraduate Diploma. - (2) The Medicine program requires students to score at least (CC) in their credit medical courses, and at least (DD) in the courses from other departments, as well as have a CGPA of 2.00 and above. - (3) Students whose CGPAs are 3.00 to 3.49 graduate as Honor Students, and those with CGPAs of 3.50-4.00 shall graduate as High Honor Students. - (4) In order to be eligible for an associate or undergraduate degree diploma/ graduation, students must complete a minimum of 60 credits at the University. - (5) In order for eligibility regarding graduation and a diploma or a certificate of graduation, students must have no liability to the University including tuition fees.

-(6) (Added: 12/4/2021-31452) Issues regarding graduation grades and rankings of students eligible for graduation are regulated in line with a Directive specifically prepared for this purpose.